UAD Promo

 The UAFX Control mobile app is the companion for UAFX pedals.
 To get UAFX Control, go here.

 Use UAFX Control to get free bonus effects, speaker cabinets, and voicings, and to configure global settings such as footswitch modes and EQ settings.
-You can also manage presets on supported pedals with UAFX Control.
+You can also manage presets on supported pedals with UAFX Control, assign MIDI Program Changes on pedals with presets, and configure MIDI CCs.

 Tip: You may need to update your pedal's firmware to get the latest UAFX Control app features.
+To use USB MIDI and control features, you must update to firmware version 2.0 or later.
 To update your firmware, use the UA Connect app.
 To learn how to use UA Connect, go here.

 Note: UA Connect replaces the UAFX Control desktop app, which has been discontinued.